yardventure/coding-challenge/README.md

 Expected result:
 1. Navigate to `Reservation` content.
 Select `Add New Reservation` and press `Save` new reservation without providing any details.
 2. Project should update `payUntil` field to today's date.
-(If new reservation was created `2021-06-16` then `payUntil` date field after creation should be `2021-06-16`)
+(If new reservation was created on `2021-06-16` then `payUntil` date field after creation should be `2021-06-16`)

 Docs:
 1. https://strapi.io/documentation/developer-docs/latest/development/backend-customization.html#lifecycle-hooks